-6.1 Computation of floor area must assume that the site area is 2,228.2 m2, being the site area at the time of the application for the rezoning evidenced by this by-law, prior to any dedications.
+- 6.1 Computation of floor area must assume that the site area is 1,671.8 m2, being the site area at the time of the application for the rezoning evidenced by this by-law, prior to any dedications. - 6.2 The maximum floor space ratio for all uses combined is 6.50. - 6.3 Computation of floor area must include all floors having a minimum ceiling height of 1.2 m, both above and below base surface, measured to the extreme outer limits of the building. - 6.4 Computation of floor area and dwelling unit area must exclude: - (a) balconies and decks and any other appurtenances which, in the opinion of the Director of Planning, are similar to the foregoing, provided that: - (i) the total area of these exclusions must not exceed 12% of the permitted floor area, and - (ii) the balconies must not be enclosed for the life of the building; - (b) patios and roof decks, if the Director of Planning considers the impact on privacy and outlook; - (c) floors or portions thereof that are used for: - (i) off-street parking and loading located at or below base surface, provided that the maximum exclusion for a parking space does not exceed 7.3 m in length, - (ii) bicycle storage, and - (iii) heating and mechanical equipment or uses that the Director of Planning considers similar to the foregoing.

-- 6.2 The maximum floor space ratio for all uses combined is 6.8. - 6.3 The floor space ratio for retail uses and restaurant use combined must not exceed 0.3. - 6.4 Computation of floor area must include all floors having a minimum ceiling height of 1.2 m, both above and below base surface, measured to the extreme outer limits of the building. - 6.5 Computation of floor area and dwelling unit area must exclude: - (a) balconies and decks and any other appurtenances which, in the opinion of the Director of Planning, are similar to the foregoing, provided that: - (i) the total area of these exclusions must not exceed 12% of the permitted floor area, and - (ii) the balconies must not be enclosed for the life of the building; - (b) patios and roof decks, if the Director of Planning considers the impact on privacy and outlook; - (c) floors or portions thereof that are used for: - (i) off-street parking and loading located at or below base surface, provided that the maximum exclusion for a parking space does not exceed 7.3 m in length, - (ii) bicycle storage, and - (iii) heating and mechanical equipment or uses that the Director of Planning considers similar to the foregoing. - (d) entries, porches and verandahs if the Director of Planning first approves the design; - (e) all residential storage area above or below base surface, except that if residential storage area above base surface exceeds 3.7 m2 per dwelling unit, there will be no exclusion for any of the residential storage area above base surface for that unit: and - (f) all storage area below base surface for non-dwelling uses. - 6.6 The Director of Planning or Development Permit Board may exclude common amenity areas from the computation of floor area to a maximum of 10% of the total permitted floor area, if the Director of Planning or Development Permit Board considers the intent of this by-law and all applicable Council policies and guidelines. - 6.7 Where floor area associated with residential storage area is excluded, a minimum of 20% of excluded floor area above base surface must be located within the below-market rental units as storage area.
+- (d) entries, porches and verandahs if the Director of Planning first approves the design; - (e) all residential storage area above or below base surface, except that if residential storage area above base surface exceeds 3.7 m2 per dwelling unit, there will be no exclusion for any of the residential storage area above base surface for that unit: and - (f) all storage area below base surface for non-dwelling uses. - 6.5 The Director of Planning or Development Permit Board may exclude common amenity areas from the computation of floor area to a maximum of 10% of the total permitted floor area, if the Director of Planning or Development Permit Board considers the intent of this by-law and all applicable Council policies and guidelines. - 6.6 Where floor area associated with residential storage area is excluded, a minimum of 20% of excluded floor area above base surface must be located within the below-market rental units as storage area.